-The other day I had the fortunate opportunity to talk with some youth about gifts, or talents and skills.
-I always enjoy discussions with the youth as they often offer a new perspective.
+The other day I had the fortunate opportunity to talk with some youth about gifts, talents, and skills.
+I enjoy discussions with the youth as they offer a new perspective.
 Gifts, as defined by our conversation, were things such as the following: being a good listener, asking good questions, being agreeable, not passing judgment, caring for others, avoiding contention, being able to ponder, being teachable, being a teacher, having charity, being committed, etc.

 Our discussion led me to remember a story I had heard about a farmer who grew an award-winning crop every year.
 When this farmer was asked what his secret was, he responded by saying, “I make sure the farmers in the surrounding area know how to grow the same outstanding crop.”
 Confused, the interviewer said, “You share your secrets with your neighbors?”
-“Of course,” was this farmer’s response, stating, “There is no way to grow a successful crop if your neighbors are growing an inferior product.
-You see, if the neighbor’s crop is of a substandard quality, then when the winds blow or the bees hum, your crop is pollinated by the lesser plant.
+“Of course,” this farmer responded, “There is no way to grow a successful crop if your neighbors are growing an inferior product.
+You see, if the neighbor’s crop is of substandard quality, then when the winds blow, or the bees hum, your crop is pollinated by the lesser plant.
 You then have no way of achieving greatness.”

-As we left the discussion I challenged these young adults to develop themselves by developing others.
-I felt gratitude toward those in my life who have shared with me their skills and had hope that I had likewise reciprocated with my skill set.
+As we left the discussion, I challenged these young adults to develop themselves by developing others.
+I felt gratitude toward those in my life who shared their skills with me and hoped that I had likewise reciprocated with my skill set.
 May we be blessed to understand the great loss of being unwilling to share and the extraordinary benefit of magnification derived from teaching or showing by example.
-What a great world we could be by understanding this small, yet profound, idea.
+What a great world we could be by understanding this small yet profound idea.